 What is the best Samsung watch right now?

-Last year’s Galaxy Watch, the Samsung Galaxy Watch 3, is another one of the best Samsung watches.
+The Samsung Galaxy Watch 3, is another one of the best Samsung watches if you can find it available.
 It remains one of the most stylish smartwatches on the market, and comes in LTE variants, so you can leave your Android smartphone at home.
-It runs Tizen instead of the new Wear OS, but long-time Galaxy Watch users might prefer the company’s native software to Google’s refreshed one.
+It runs Tizen instead of the new Google Wear OS, but long-time Galaxy Watch users might prefer the company’s native software to Google’s refreshed one.

 The best Samsung Watch today

-The Samsung Galaxy Watch 4 is the best Samsung watch overall.
+The Samsung Galaxy Watch 4 was the best Samsung watch overall before the Galaxy Watch 5.
 It notably comes in two different designs (and prices) to cater to a wider variety of user needs.
 The standard Galaxy Watch 4 looks more like the previous Galaxy Watch Active devices and is the company’s flagship, starting at $249.
 Then, the ‘Classic’ version carries on the luxurious characteristics like the physical rotating bezel, starting at $349.

 Thanks to a 3-in-1 health sensor, the Galaxy Watch 4 measures heart rate, takes ECGs and reads body composition.
 However, a number of features are exclusive to Samsung phones, like ECG and blood pressure monitoring if you’re in a country it’s available.
 Otherwise, the one Galaxy Watch 4 setback is inconsistent battery life, but as long as you don’t mind a daily charge, you’ll benefit from on-board GPS, an always-on display, excellent sleep tracking and more.